itsmosho/acebook/README.md

 # Acebook

-This is a Node.js template for the Acebook engineering project.
+This isthe Acebook engineering project.

 It uses: